-Before you can identify the right market opportunities for your organization, you need to understand what makes your locations successful.
+Before you can identify the right market opportunities for your organization, you need to understand what makes your existing locations successful.
 Success is typically driven by two sets of variables:

-Traditional healthcare variables on supply (existing physicians in the market) and demand (estimated use rates for specific healthcare services) provide the first glimpse into market dynamics.
+Traditional healthcare variables on supply (existing physicians in the market) and demand (forecasted use rates for specific healthcare services) provide the first glimpse into market dynamics.
 What’s the current balance of supply and demand around your most successful locations?
 At what level does the competition become too high to sustain a facility?

 The healthcare industry is driven by more than just supply and demand.
 Today’s patients view healthcare like any other type of consumer service, which means healthcare organizations of all types need to consider traditional retail variables.

 What’s the consumer profile of your patients – not just in terms of demographics, but also in terms of lifestyles?
 Are there specific cotenants or traffic generators that correlate with increased visits at your facilities?
 How far are patients traveling on average to visit one of your facilities?
 How do qualitative factors like signage or real estate type influence performance?